-We’ve all been through phases in life where no matter how much we tried, everything just seemed hard.
+We’ve all been through phases in life where no matter how much we tried, everything seemed hard.

-Those difficult periods in life test our resiliency and our commitment to what’s truly important to us.
-It’s during such times that we need a lot more encouragement to help us stay motivated so that we don’t quit on our goals.
+Those difficult periods in life test our resiliency and our commitment to what’s important to us.
+It’s during such times that we need a lot more encouragement to help us stay motivated so we don’t quit on our goals.

-After I got some medical advice, I knew the problem was in my mind and the amount of stress I was generating.
+After I got medical advice, I knew the problem was in my mind and the amount of stress I was generating.
 Something had to change as I was almost 20 kilograms (44 pounds) heavier than what I wanted to be.

-No matter how difficult things get in life, there are always things we can refer back that can help turn things around and keep us focused and motivated to do what’s required to get the outcomes we want.
+No matter how difficult things get in life, there are always things we can refer back to that can help turn things around and keep us focused and motivated to do what’s required to get the outcomes we want.

-Here are ten things to remember when life seems difficult so that we can quickly shift our focus from our current reality to what we want.
+Here are ten things to remember when life seems difficult so we can quickly shift our focus from our current reality to what we want.

 - Gratitude changes what we are focusing on.
 We often get too caught up in our problems and give so much attention to it that we miss all the good things that are happening in our lives.
 No matter how difficult things get, there are always things we can be appreciative of that are going well for us.
-Having an attitude of gratitude is extremely important during tough times.
+Having an attitude of gratitude is important during tough times.

 - Practice putting your situation into perspective.
 Only in extreme cases are our challenges life or death situations.
 For most of us, our challenges are just dealing with our everyday experiences.
-They are often not as bad as we make them out to be in our minds.
+They’re often not as bad as we make them out to be in our minds.
 One technique to apply during difficult times is to practice relating our situation to those who are going through a much more difficult period and our situation will always not seem as bad.

 - Being kind to yourself will always help.
 Would you be friends with someone who treated you the same way you treat yourself?
 Being hard and criticising ourselves doesn’t serve us and can cause us to feel even worse.
 Being kind to ourselves is a habit which we can all develop, because it will only have a positive effect on our outlook on life.

 - Clarifying your priorities will always help.
 When we’re confused, our decision-making ability is affected and often slows down our progress.
-That feeling of not making progress is a major reason why we feel life is hard at times.
+That feeling of not making progress is a major reason we feel life is hard at times.
 The clearer we are, the less likely we’ll be confused.

 If we remember that difficult times will not always last, we’ll be in a better frame of mind to do what’s necessary right now.
 If we get caught up in our challenges and give it more attention than they deserve, that’s when life will continue to seem hard.